aleph314/Projects/EDA/README.md

 1. Imprecise budgets: by looking at some movies on IMDB we found out that the budget amount differed from the one reported in the dataset.
 2. Local revenues: the dataset accounted only for local and not worldwide revenues, changing quite a bit the success of certain movies.

-Thus, we scraped [this site](http://www.the-numbers.com/movie/budgets/all/1) for more precise numbers and adjusted them to 2016 dollars in order to distinguish between the type of budgets of a movie through different years.
+Thus, we scraped [this site](http://www.the-numbers.com/movie/budgets/all/1) for more precise numbers and adjusted them to 2016 dollars in order to distinguish between the type of budgets of a movie throughout different years.

 After this, we took a look at the top non micro- or low-budget movies by worldwide ROI